 Some health care providers also recommend avoiding unprotected sex or using a barrier method of contraception during your period because it's difficult to detect cervical secretions when they're mixed with menstrual blood.

 Interpreting and charting cervical secretions can be challenging.
 Most women need more than one instructional session to recognize the pattern of secretions in a typical menstrual cycle.
-Consult your health care provider with any questions or concerns.
+Talk with your health care provider if you have questions or concerns.